Virtual File Systems

 The filesystem type is sysfs.

-Write operations on /sys file system changes the configuration of the underlying device.
-Updating a value here, is same as updating a device configuration using a command line tool like sysctl.
+A write to the /sys file system changes the device's configuration.
+Updating a value here is the same as using a command line tool like sysctl.

 /dev